bang590/JSPatch/README.md

 });
 ```

-You can also try to use [JSPatch Convertor](https://github.com/bang590/JSPatchConvertor) to convertor code from Objective-C to JavaScript automatically.
+You can also try to use [JSPatch Convertor](https://github.com/bang590/JSPatchConvertor) to convert code from Objective-C to JavaScript automatically.

 ## Installation